 A Richmond-based design firm founded and owned by John Crank ’79 was one of two firms that collaborated on the winning design for the Virginia Women’s Monument.
 The monument, which will highlight 400 years of contributions made by Virginia women, will be located at Capitol Square in Richmond.

 The 1717 Design Group was selected by the Women of Virginia Commemorative Commission to design the monument.
 Crank also is the firm’s principal designer.
-His wife, Laura Miller Crank ’79, is the company’s treasurer and a member of Lynchburg College’s Alumni Association Board.
+His wife, Laura Miller Crank ’79, is the company’s treasurer and a member of University of Lynchburg’s Alumni Association Board.
 The couple met while both were studying art the College.

 For the winning design, The 1717 Design Group teamed up with Brooklyn-based sculpture firm StudioEIS.
 The two companies have worked together on dozens of projects.
 “They traditionally make museum figures and bronzes,” Crank said.
 “They’ve made both for us — 60-some different, sculpted figures — in the last 25 years we’ve worked together.
 We designed the whole concept of the monument and graphics and their part will be when the figures are sculpted, to figure out the poses and create the sculptures.”